Ivan42210/select-label-dropdown/README.md

 ## Credits

-The `select-label-dropdown` by Ivan Chavaren
+The `select-label-dropdown` component is created and maintained by Ivan Chavaren.